deepaksood619/deepaksood619.github.io/docs/frontend/frontend-intro/intro.md

 Local storage has 4 methods

+#### setItem() Method

-- **setItem() Method --** This method takes two parameters one is key and another one is value.
+This method takes two parameters one is key and another one is value.
 It is used to store the value in a particular location with the name of the key

-localStorage.setItem(key, value)
+`localStorage.setItem(key, value)`

 - **getItem() Method --** This method takes one parameter that is key which is used to get the value stored with a particular key name